This free SITE provides instructions and sheet music

 Colored keyboard diagram showing the alternating patterns.

 Within each group of 2 black keys or each group of 3 black keys there is always a single white key separating the black keys.
 But between each group of 2 or 3 black keys you will always find two white keys.
 Except for the single black key at the far left of the keyboard, this alternating pattern runs across the entire keyboard.
 The look and feel of these black keys is at the heart of your ability to identify each of the 88 keys on the keyboard.
 In fact, each vertical line on the musical staff of a keyboard diagram stands for one of these black keys.
-The musical staff of a key map for any song or other piece of music is made up of vertical lines, with each line standing for a black key.
+The musical staff of a key map for any piece of music is made up of vertical lines, with each line standing for a black key.
 This is illustrated on the key maps below, which are played in the Green Octave Group 4 in the middle of the keyboard.
 The notes for the white keys are in the spaces between the lines, and the notes for the black keys are placed on the lines.
 (Click diagrams to enlarge.
 Use back arrow to return.)